 Unit Guidelines for Externships:

 All externs must keep records of the time spent at their placements.
-For each unit of credit received in an externship program, the student shall work at the placement 4 hours per week for the 15 weeks of the semester.
-See course descriptions for unit guidelines appropriate to each externship.
+For each unit of credit received in an externship program, the student shall work at the placement 4 hours per week for 14 weeks (56 total hours per-unit).* See course descriptions for unit guidelines appropriate to each externship.

 Enrollment in an externship placement for more than one semester or after employment at the same placement: Students may take externships in subsequent second and third semesters at the discretion of the faculty under the following circumstances: The experience from semester to semester is cumulative and varied, not repetitive, and differs substantially from the work previously undertaken; the nature of the work done could not have been compressed into one semester, or the student's schedule would not permit such intensity.
 The maximum number of units at any one placement is 12.

-Students may enroll only in the Criminal Justice and Judicial externships on a full time basis (12 units per semester).
+Students may enroll only in the Criminal Justice, Judicial or Capital Law Scholars externships on a full time basis (12 units per semester).
 Full-time Judicial externs must take Judicial Process Seminar 261, 2 units, either prior to or concurrently with the externship.
 The seminar is generally only offered in the fall semester.
 Generally, students should wait until their fourth or fifth semester to do a full time externship.
 The student must be in good academic standing.
 Students will work 40 hours per week for 16 weeks.
-Thus, if the externship begins on the first day of law school instruction, it will end one week after the last day of law school instruction.
+Thus, if the externship begins on the first week of law school instruction, it will extend one week beyond the last week of law school classes.